kyma-project/kyma/docs/kyma/docs/032-gs-cluster-installation.md

 - The wildcard TLS certificate for your cluster domain that you can generate with **Let's Encrypt**
 - The certificate for Remote Environments.

-**NOTE:** See the Application Connector documentation for more details.
+>**NOTE:** See the Application Connector documentation for more details on Remote Environments.

 Configure the Kubernetes API Server following this template: